oscar-project/documentation/docs/quickstart.md

 7. _(Corresponds to `annotations` pre-2301)_ Potential quality warnings.
 Based on content/sentence length.
 See [here]() for more info.
 8. Blocklist-bsaed categories.
 Uses the [UT1 Blocklist](https://dsi.ut-capitole.fr/blacklists/index_en.php), plus custom additions (TODO).
 Please refer to the UT1 website for categories description.
 9. Sentence-level identifications.
 A `null` value means no identification with a good enough threshold (>0.8 on 2301).

+## Getting access

+There are different ways of getting access to OSCAR depending on your status!
+Head on to our [dedicated page](./accessing.md).

+## Using the corpus

+TODO say to head on to examples